dalbay/Node.js-Tutorials/README.md

     </a>
   </figure>
  ```
-- Delete all of the cards(figure elements from the template-overview.html) and create a placeholder in here - {%PRODUCT-CARDS%}. .
+- Delete the cards(figure elements from the template-overview.html) and create a placeholder in here - {%PRODUCT-CARDS%}.
 This is where the products will be added to dynamically.
 ```html
   <body>
     <div class="container">